ASEAN banks' bad debt woes set to push valuations even lower

 "We have a cautious view on ASEAN banks due to the overall economic slowdown in the region," said Jolene Seetoh, director for Asia ex-Japan equities at the firm in Singapore.

-"While credit costs may remain high as ASEAN banks continue to set aside higher provisions and restructure their loans, they should peak next year and gradually decline as economic growth stabilizes," she said.
+"While credit costs may remain high as ASEAN banks continue to set aside higher provisions and restructure their loans, they should peak next year and gradually decline as economic growth stabilises," she said.

 When "stressed" credit costs peak they could drive returns on equity lower and shrink price-to-book ratios by as much as 26 percent, making that the time to buy, Citi analyst Robert Kong wrote in a Nov.
 11 report.